tamminenlab/blaster/README.md

 # Blaster

 Blaster implements an efficient BLAST-like sequence comparison algorithm, written in C++11 and using native R datatypes.
 Blaster is light-weight, fast and dependency-free.
 The code base of Blaster is adapted from [nsearch](https://github.com/stevschmid/nsearch).
-A similar implementation of [nsearch](https://github.com/stevschmid/nsearch) for Python is available at [npysearch](https://github.com/tamminenlab/npysearch).
+An implementation of [nsearch](https://github.com/stevschmid/nsearch) for Python is available at [npysearch](https://github.com/tamminenlab/npysearch).

 ## Installation